Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_Expand_en.md

 ### Return Value
 Returns TRUE on success, FALSE on failure.
 ### Remarks
-When wExtractionFlags provides the PSFEXTHANDLER_EXTRACT_FLAG_CONTINUE_EVEN_IF_OPERATION_FAILS flag, when one of the file extraction operations fails, the extension will continue, and will return FALSE after completion.
+When dwExtractionFlags provides the PSFEXTHANDLER_EXTRACT_FLAG_CONTINUE_EVEN_IF_OPERATION_FAILS flag, when one of the file extraction operations fails, the extension will continue, and will return FALSE after completion.
 Depending on the extraction flags provided, the function returns TRUE but LastError may not be ERROR_SUCCESS, see [PSFEXTHANDLER_EXTRACT_FLAG](PSFEXTHANDLER_EXTRACT_FLAG_en.md) for details.